Church of the Crucifixion, Philadelphia

 The history of civil rights has many chapters—The Underground Railroad, Reconstruction, Separate but Equal, The Great Migration, The March on Washington, and the Black Lives Matter movement of today—each leaving its imprint on the American cultural landscape.
 CPCRS works to increase the visibility of these places, ensure their conservation, and lift up their ability to connect with contemporary communities.

-CPCRS is led by Randy Mason (Faculty Director), associate professor in the Graduate Program in Historic Preservation.
+CPCRS is led by Randy Mason (Faculty Director), associate professor in the Graduate Program in Historic Preservation, and a group of advisors.
 Partnerships with preservationists, stewardship organizations, advocates, scholars and other supporters of civil rights heritage are key to CPCRS’s work.

-Brent Leggs, executive director, African American Cultural Heritage Action Fund
+Brent Leggs, executive director, African American Cultural Heritage Action Fund, National Trust for Historic Preservation

 Monica Rhodes (MSHP’12), director, National Park Foundation